mcginty/snow/README.md

 Cryptographic providers are swappable through `NoiseBuilder::with_provider()`, but by default it chooses select, artisanal pure-Rust implementations (see `Cargo.toml` for a quick overview).

-### Acceleration
+### Providers

+#### ring

+[ring](https://github.com/briansmith/ring) is a crypto library based off of BoringSSL and is significantly faster than most of the pure-Rust implementations.

+If you enable the `ring-resolver` feature, Snow will include a `ring_wrapper` module as well as a `RingAcceleratedResolver` available to be used with `NoiseBuilder::with_resolver()`.

-If you enable the `ring-accelerated` feature, Snow will default to choosing `ring`'s *much* faster crypto implementations when supported.
+If you enable the `ring-accelerated` feature, Snow will default to choosing `ring`'s crypto implementations when available.

+#### HACL*

+[HACL*](https://github.com/mitls/hacl-star) is a formally verified cryptographic library, accessed via the [`rust-hacl-star`](https://github.com/quininer/rust-hacl-star) wrapper crate.

-If you enable the `ring-resolver` feature, Snow will include a ring_wrapper module as well as a `RingAcceleratedResolver` available to be used with `NoiseBuilder::with_resolver()`.
+If you enable the `hacl-resolver` feature, Snow will include a `hacl_wrapper` module as well as a `HaclStarResolver` available to be used with `NoiseBuilder::with_resolver()`.

+Similar to ring, if you enable the `hacl-accelerated` feature, Snow will default to choosing HACL* implementations when available.